 This was originally posted on my old blog, saidthelioness.
 I wrote this while I was still studying; I’ve since graduated with a distinction, which I thought was pretty rad.

-What valuable writing tips did you learn in college?
+What valuable writing tips or unusual writing techniques have you learned on your writing journey?
 Share them in the comments!